A Self-Adaptive Penalty Method for Integrating Prior Knowledge Constraints into Neural ODEs: Numerical Experiments

 \subsection{Chemical Reaction}

 The CR dataset is publicly available on \emph{Kaggle}, which describes the evolution of the species in a chemical reaction \cite{coelho_chemical_2023}.
 It is a time-series composed of five features (time step $t$, and the masses of species A, $m_A$, B, $m_B$, C, $m_C$, and D, $m_D$).
-At each time step $t$ ($t=t_1,\dots,t_N$), this system has an equality constraint defined by the conservation of mass $\{m_A(t) + m_B(t) + m_C(t) + m_D(t) = m_{\text{total}}\}_{t=t_1,\dots,t_N},$ with $m_{\text{total}}$ the total constant mass of the system.
-Ideally, all data points of the adjusted model must satisfy this constraint,
+At each time step $t$ ($t=t_1,\dots,t_N$), this system has an equality constraint defined by the conservation of mass:

+with $m_{\text{total}}$ the total constant mass of the system.
+Ideally, all data points of the adjusted model must satisfy this constraint.

 The NNs were trained for $10000$ iterations ($k_{\max}$) and have $6$ hidden layers: linear with $50$ neurons; tanh; linear with $64$ neurons; ELU; linear with $50$ neurons; tanh.
 The input and output layers have $4$ neurons.
 The Adam optimiser was used with a learning rate of $1e-5$.
 For the reconstruction task, both the training and testing sets consist of $100$ data points in the time interval $[0,100]$.
 The extrapolation task involves training with $100$ data points in the time interval $[0,100]$ and testing with $100$ data points in the interval $[0,200]$.
 The completion task uses $100$ training points and $200$ testing points in the interval $[0,100]$.